ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 {: #why-web-page-load-slowly-linux}
 {: faq}

-Slow loading web pages can be caused by several issues.
+Slow-loading web pages can be caused by several issues.

-- Over-utilization of server resources.
+- Over-usage of server resources.
 Check your monitoring tools to find any potential bottlenecks in server resources.
 - Configuration file limits with Apache, PHP, or SQL.
 For more information, see [Apache configuration files](https://httpd.apache.org/docs/2.4/configuring.html).
 - Network latency or packet loss.
    * DoS attack might be targeting services or oversaturating the network.